digital-asset/daml/docs/source/daml-finance/getting-started/getting-started.rst

 ==================================

-Once the factory templates are setup, we leverage our ``CreateAccount`` workflow to create an account at the Bank for Alice and Bob.
+Once the factory templates are setup, we leverage our ``CreateAccount`` workflow to create accounts at the Bank for Alice and Bob.

 The creation of an account needs to be authorized by both the ``custodian`` and the ``owner`` (resp. the Bank and Alice in our